DU-431/testrepo/README.md

 ========

 testing for gerrit
-change pushed via GH
-this is a change for Gerrit
+cleaning up this repo for Gerrit
-change 2 in gerrit